ANZAC stands for Australian and New Zealand Army Corps.

 Anzac Day falls on the 25th of April each year.
 The 25th of April was officially named Anzac Day in 1916.

 On the 25th of April 1915, Australian and New Zealand soldiers formed part of the allied expedition that set out to capture the Gallipoli peninsula.
 These became known as Anzacs and the pride they took in that name continues to this day.

 The Anzacs landed on Gallipoli and met fierce resistance from the Ottoman Turkish defenders.
-Their plan to knock Turkey out of the war quickly became a stalemate, and the campaign dragged on for eight months.
+Their plan to knock Türkiye out of the war quickly became a stalemate and the campaign dragged on for eight months.

-Anzac Day remembrance takes two forms.
-Commemorative services are held at dawn – the time of the original landing in Gallipoli – across the nation.
-Later in the day, ex-servicemen and women meet to take part in marches through the major cities and in many smaller centres.
-Commemorative ceremonies are more formal and are held at war memorials around the country.
+Commemorative services are held at war memorials at dawn – the time of the original landing in Gallipoli.
+Later in the day, current and former servicemen and women meet to take part in marches.

 The Anzac Biscuit

-During World War One, the friends and families of soldiers and community groups sent food to the fighting men.
-Due to the time delays in getting food items to the front lines, they had to send food that would remain edible, without refrigeration, for long periods of time that retained high nutritional value; the Anzac biscuit met this need.
+During World War One, friends and families sent food to the fighting men.
+Due to the time delays in getting food items to the front lines, they had to send food that would remain edible for long periods of time and retained high nutritional value.
+The Anzac biscuit met this need.

 The biscuit was first known as the Soldiers’ Biscuit.
 The current name, Anzac Biscuit, has as much to do with Australia’s desire to recognise the Anzac tradition and the Anzac biscuit as part of the staple diet at Gallipoli.